Sophia Genetics

-SOPHiA GENETICS is a data-driven medicine software company with headquarters in Lausanne, Switzerland and Boston, Massachusetts.
-It provides genomic and radiomic analysis for hospitals, laboratories, and biopharma institutions.
-The company was ranked among the 50 smartest companies by the MIT Technology Review in 2017.
-The company went public on the Nasdaq in 2021, floating at $1.1B.
+Sophia Genetics SA is a Swiss-founded data-driven medicine software company with headquarters in Rolle, Switzerland and Boston, Massachusetts, as well as offices in France.
+It provides genomic and radiomic, and multimodal analysis for hospitals, laboratories, and biopharma institutions.

 History

-Sophia Genetics was co-founded by Dr. Jurgi Camblong, Dr. Pierre Hutter, and Prof. Lars Steinmetz in 2011 as a start-up at École Polytechnique Fédérale de Lausanne (EPFL).
+Sophia Genetics was co-founded by Jurgi Camblong, Pierre Hutter, and Lars Steinmetz in 2011 as a start-up at École Polytechnique Fédérale de Lausanne (EPFL).
 It began as a research tool for hospitals and federally regulated health care labs, and then expanded to biopharma institutions.

-In 2014, the company introduced an analytical software platform, the SOPHiA DDM Platform (Data-Driven Medicine), which helps to interpret circulating tumor DNA and circulating tumour cells in blood, urine, cerebral spinal fluid and other liquid samples.
-The SOPHiA DDM Platform is a Cloud-based, Software-as-a-Service that uses machine learning and AI algorithms to provide genomic insights to doctors and researchers from complex multimodal datasets.
-Insights are shared across the platform with all participating institutions.
-This means that as the user-base scales, the AI becomes smarter and more accurate as it’s fed more data.
+In 2014, the company introduced an analytical software platform, the Sophia DDM Platform (Data-Driven Medicine), which helps to interpret circulating tumor DNA and circulating tumour cells in blood, urine, cerebral spinal fluid and other liquid samples.
 The platform is used for oncology, hereditary cancers, metabolic disorders, pediatrics, cardiology, and for rare disease research.

-The company initially designed the platform to help hospitals with processing and storing large genomic data-sets, but research showed that the more pressing problem was data accuracy.
-That then became the platform's primary focus.
-The startup worked with hospitals to benchmark DNA samples analyzed via their sequencing systems, and then trained algorithms of their own to perform the diagnosing process automatically and recognize relevant patterns in the genome data.
-The algorithms were built bottom-up from raw FASTQ data.